 Degenerative Myelopathy (Degeneration of the Spinal Cord)

-Degenerative Myelopathy (DM) is a hereditary autoimmune disorder where the immune system attacks the dog's central nervous system.
+Degenerative Myelopathy (DM) is an inherited defect where the immune system attacks the dog's central nervous system.
 This attack leads to a loss of insulation around the nerve fibers (myelin) and of nerve fibers (axons).
 Once the nerves in the spinal cord are destroyed, the dog can no longer walk because, without nerve connections, muscles cannot work.
 The control pathways that make muscles work are located all throughout the spinal cord.

 However, DM itself is not painful.
 There is zero pain because the nerve cells have died.
 The dog no longer feels the legs.
 A very stressful thought and physical experience, but without pain.

 German Shepherds are the breed that is most susceptible to Degenerative Myelopathy: Between 1 to 3% of German Shepherds worldwide are affected.
 However, in the USA alone, each year between 14,000 to 42,000 GSDs are diagnosed with DM - which effectively means that in the USA the proportion of affected GSDs is much higher.
 Simplified calculation: average 28,000 per year * average 12 years lifespan / 3.5 mio GSDs = 9.6%!

 Since DM is hereditary, this means that GSD breeders have not yet taken enough care to avoid breeding affected parents.
 This reinforces the importance of finding the best German Shepherd breeders when you select your next GSD.

 However, as with most inherited defects, both the outbreak of DM and its progression seem to be triggered by environmental intoxication.
 This means that you can indeed delay the outbreak of DM and slow down or even stop progression if you provide the right living environment for your dog.